A Broken System: Why We Need a Labor Party

-As we all know, Republicans control the House, the Senate, and the presidency.
-Yet instead of creating an effective opposition against fascism, House Minority Leader Hakeem Jeffries openly admitted, “It’s their government.
+Republicans control the House, the Senate, and the presidency.
+Yet, instead of creating an effective opposition against fascism, House Minority Leader Hakeem Jeffries openly admitted, “It’s their government.
 What leverage do we have?
 We are going to try to find bipartisan common ground on any issue.”
 This response is both infuriating and revealing.
 Rather than fulfilling their duty to defend democratic principles, Democrats have chosen to smile, promise bipartisanship, and effectively hand over power to a self-proclaimed dictator.

-It’s now more clear than ever; it’s time for a plan B. Our democracy doesn’t deserve to crumble in silence.
+It’s now clearer than ever; it’s time for a plan B. Our democracy doesn’t deserve to crumble in silence.

 We need a political party that truly represents the average American.
 My proposal is a Labor Party—one that isn’t focused on partisan divides but on addressing the shared struggles of working people.
 The messaging must transcend labels like “Democrat” or “Republican,” avoiding divisive rhetoric that alienates people.
 Instead, we must unite around a common enemy: billionaires, major corporations, and the forces that want to keep the status quo.